iam-armanahmed/Connectionist-Bench-Sonar-Mines-vs.-Rocks-/README.md

 the object is a rock and M if it is a mine (metal cylinder).

 ### Data Set description :
-The numbers in the labels are in increasing order of aspect angle, but they do not encode the angle directly.
+The numbers in the features are in increasing order of aspect angle, but they do not encode the angle directly.

 ### Dataset Link:
 https://archive.ics.uci.edu/ml/datasets/Connectionist+Bench+(Sonar,+Mines+vs.+Rocks)